 Have you had a Declined Mortgage Application?
 If so, try not to be too disheartened and read through this post on why some mortgage applications get declined, and what you can do about it.

-It is inevitable that some Mortgage applications will get declined, that goes for whether you apply directly or through a Mortgage Broker but here we look at the reasons behind the Declined Mortgage Application to see the how’s and why’s.
+It is inevitable that some Mortgage applications get declined, that goes for whether you apply directly to a lender or through a Mortgage Broker but here we look at the reasons behind your Declined Mortgage Application to see the how’s and why’s.

 You would like to think that if you apply through a broker there is less chance of an application being declined as we have experience doing this every day but even we get declined applications.
 I would say on average we get less than 2 declined applications a year, but it does happen as we will never get it right 100% of the time.

 The reason for this post is to look in to why they are declined.
 Sometimes it is the brokers fault, sometimes the applicants fault, sometimes there is nobody to blame and it is “just one of those things.”